-When Stephen Reba approached us in need of a logo and website for his private practice, he was hoping to create a brand that is clean and professional – with a mark that abstractly conveyed the type of law he specialized in.
+When Stephen Reba approached us in need of a logo and website for his private practice, he hoped to create a brand that is clean and professional – with a mark that abstractly conveyed the type of law he specialized in.
 As a criminal defense attorney, Steve not only works to keep his clients out of prison, but also works on many post-conviction cases as well.
 Because of this, the logo is an abstract depiction of an opening door, representing the freedom he strives to achieve for his clients.

 Once the logo was complete, the site came together quickly with a clean, informational layout.
 A custom WordPress theme was built to allow Steve to update content at will.
-Additionally, the site is responsive so that it works effortlessly on different monitor sizes, tablets and phones.
+Additionally, the site is responsive, so that it works effortlessly on different monitor sizes, tablets and phones.

 The Kelton House and Gardens is a beautiful old Victorian House and grounds in Columbus, Ohio.
-Many events are held at the Kelton House, but their overall site (which includes information about Civil War Sesquicentennial Programs, educational programs about the Underground Railroad, and more) was not appealing to brides like they wanted it to.
+Many events are held at the Kelton House, but their overall site (which includes information about Civil War Sesquicentennial Programs, educational programs about the Underground Railroad and more) was not appealing to brides like they wanted it to.
 For this reason, they approached us to create a separate site, KeltonHouseEvents.com, which would be targeted to audiences (specifically brides-to-be) looking for a classical, elegant setting for their event.
-The site was developed with a custom WordPress theme, allowing for the client to update content as they wish.
-It is also responsive, so that interested partied can easily browse the site from their desktop computer, tablet or phone.
+The site was developed with a custom WordPress theme, allowing the client to update content as they wish.
+It is also responsive, so that interested parties can easily browse the site from their desktop computer, tablet or phone.

 Considering the motto of Great Fermentations is “Craft Something Great,” it just seemed wrong that they were using a third-party generic template for their site.
-So, they decided it was time to practice what they preach and contacted us to build them a custom-designed site that was catered completely to their needs.
+So they decided it was time to practice what they preach and contacted us to build them a custom-designed site that would cater completely to their needs.
 The site is integrated with WordPress and is chock full of plugins that have been finessed to work specifically for their site.
-Additionally, we provided all of the HTML and CSS framework to the E-Commerce company (that had already started on the store portion of the site before we were hired) so that the entire experience was seamless and visually cohesive.
+Additionally, we provided all of the HTML and CSS framework to the E-Commerce company (that had already started on the store portion of the site before we were hired), so that the entire experience was seamless and visually cohesive.
 (The old site had three disjointed designs — one for the main site, one for the blog and one for the store.)

 In addition to fulfilling its purpose as an informational, sales and educational site, it also has elements of fun that is a reflection of the brand as a whole.
 (Can you find the hidden feature?
-Here’s a hint, it’s in the footer.)
+Here’s a hint: it’s in the footer.)

-This isn’t the first infographic we’ve designed for Venueseen (now SEEN).
+This isn’t the first infographic we’ve designed for VenueSeen (now SEEN).
 We’ve also designed one about baseball and the Olympics.
 This infographic is based on the “influencers” on Instagram and how these people shape certain brands.
 The infographic was launched in conjunction with Snapfluence, a new branch of SEEN.
 See the full infographic below.

 Most all of the work we do here at Jackson Sky is branding, web design and development.
 But every once in a while, we get to flex our print design muscles and create something that we get to hold in our hands when the project is complete.
 (Nothing can quite describe that fresh ink smell.)